 boston-public-library

-11.30 am – Awe-Inspiring Architecture and Cakes at Boston Public Library
+11.30 – Awe-Inspiring Architecture and Cakes at Boston Public Library

 Across the road from Trinity Church is Boston Public Library.
 With 23 million items, including books, maps, manuscripts, and electronic resources, it is the third-largest public library in the United States behind only the Library of Congress in Washington D.C. and the New York Public Library.

 The library offers free daily guided tours focused on the architecture of the building as well as the art works inside.
-Check the information about tours here.
-If you are exploring on your own, make sure to visit magnificent Bates Hall, the reading room on the second floor of the library.
+Check the information about the tours here.
+If you are exploring on your own, make sure to visit the magnificent Bates Hall, the reading room on the second floor of the library.

-Tip: The Courtyard Restaurant located inside Boston Public Library offers fantastic afternoon tea with a view of the library’s courtyard from Monday to Saturday.
+Tip: the Courtyard Restaurant located inside Boston Public Library offers fantastic afternoon tea with a view of the library’s courtyard from Monday to Saturday.
 I wrote about my experience having afternoon tea at the library here.

 Boston Public Library – 700 Boylston St.